Islands Architecture

 create-ereostarter templates.
 It's the simplest way to add interactivity and works well for most applications.

-For fine-grained control over when an island hydrates (immediately, on idle, when visible, etc.), use the explicit data-island and data-hydrate attributes.
-This approach requires registering your components.
+For fine-grained control over when an island hydrates (immediately, on idle, when visible, etc.), use createIsland() to wrap your component and client:* directives to control hydration timing.

 // app/components/SearchBox.tsx